 Under our Sexual Misconduct Policy and Complaint Procedure, most employees who witness or receive a report of sexual violence, interpersonal violence, or stalking must report the incident to the Title IX Coordinator.
-Exceptions include employees in the Health and Wellness Center and faculty members as outlined in the syllabus for the class.
+Exceptions include employees in the Center for Wellness and faculty members as outlined in the syllabus for the class.